oskardotglobal/Typst-for-Obsidian/README.md

 - The plugin integrates the Typst compiler directly into Obsidian using WebAssembly, allowing it to run in the browser.
 - It manages two modes: source mode (for editing) and reading mode (for PDF preview).
 - The editor view uses CodeMirror 6 Typst editor with syntax highlighting, autocomplete, and keybindings.
-- The viewer renders PDFs using PDF.js, with support for text selection and links.
+- The viewer renders PDFs using PDFium, with support for text selection and links.

 ### Compilation Process